-Astronomy PhD Student at Texas A&M University
+Astronomy PhD Candidate at Texas A&M University

-I'm a 5th year graduate student at Texas A&M University, where I work with Casey Papovich on searching for the most massive galaxies in the distant Universe.
+I'm a PhD candidate at Texas A&M University, where I work with Casey Papovich on searching for the most massive galaxies in the distant Universe.
 Prior to my PhD, I was a Clark Scholar at Texas Christian University and an intern at the Space Telescope Science Institute, where I worked with Kat Barger and Andrew Fox on the distances and chemical abundances of the Magellanic Stream's Leading Arm, respectively.I was born and raised in the beautiful West African country of Ghana.
 Beyond academia, I've been involved with organizing outreach events and programs including TEDxTCU, TAMU Physics Festival, Astronomy on Tap, Bryan, and more recently, LUMA.
 Additionally, I strive to give back to my community through mentoring via platforms such as GLASS, CUWiP and Project iSWEST.

 My current research involves using novel methods and near-infrared instrumentation to 1) detect massive quiescent galaxies at z > 3 and 2) improve their selection efficiency in existing ground-based datasets and upcoming surveys with JWST/NIRCam.